muritane/coordination-architecture/excecutional_literacies.md

 - **scope** vs **spillover**
 - **assumption stability** vs **drift**
 - **map usefulness** vs **map authority**
+- **known risk** vs **model error**

 ### Failure Signature

 - Defending a representation beyond its safe horizon.
 - Treating a model or narrative as ground truth.
 - Ignoring mismatch signals because the representation is elegant or institutionalized.
+- Confusing “unmodeled” with “unlikely.”

 ### Diagnostic Question

-> *Am I defending a representation past its safe execution horizon?*
+> *Am I defending a representation past its safe execution horizon, and what does it compress away that could dominate later?*

 ---